-This Draft EIS is a joint document issued under Section 102(2)(C) of the National Environmental Policy Act (NEPA) at 42 U.S. Code § 4321 and under the Washington State Environmental Policy Act as provided in RCW 43.21C.030 and WAC 197-11.
+This Final EIS is a joint document issued under Section 102(2)(C) of NEPA at 42 USC § 4321 and under SEPA as provided in RCW 43.21C.030 and WAC 197-11.
 Thurston County (the County) has applied to USFWS for an ITP under section 10(a)(1)(B) of the ESA.
 The ITP, once issued, would allow the County to conduct, permit, or otherwise authorize activities in and around the habitat of species listed as threatened or endangered under the ESA for 30 years.
-As part of its application to USFWS, the County has developed acomprehensive HCP for the conservation of habitat for six wildlife species that occur on lands and that could be affected by County permitted or authorized activities.
+As part of its application to USFWS, the County has developed a comprehensive HCP for the conservation of habitat for six wildlife species that occur on lands and that could be affected by County permitted or authorized activities.
 The location for implementation of the Thurston County HCP is the jurisdictional area of Thurston County, inclusive of the unincorporated area of the county and designated urban growth areas.
-The principal alternatives discussed in the Draft EIS include a No Action Alternative, the Proposed Action, and a Modified HCP Alternative, which would require all mitigation to be provided on new habitat reserves.
+The principal alternatives discussed in the EIS include a No Action Alternative, the Proposed Action, and a Modified HCP Alternative, which would require all mitigation to be provided on new habitat reserves.

-This Draft EIS was prepared to thoroughly examine the potential environmental impacts of the proposed action and alterative actions in order to support informed decision-making.
-This Draft EIS is consistent with the purpose and goals of NEPA; the requirements of the Council on Environmental Quality's (CEQ) implementing NEPA regulations at 40 CFR Parts 1500-1508; longstanding federal judicial and regulatory interpretations; the Department of the Interior's NEPA regulations (43 CFR Part 46); and Administration priorities and polices including Secretary's Order No. 3399 requiring bureaus and offices to use "the same application or level of NEPA that would have been applied to a proposed action before the 2020 Rule went into effect."
+This EIS was prepared to thoroughly examine the potential environmental impacts of the proposed action and alterative actions in order to support informed decision-making.
+This EIS is consistent with the purpose and goals of NEPA; the requirements of the Council on Environmental Quality's (CEQ's) implementing NEPA regulations at 40 Code of Federal Regulations (CFR) Parts 1500-1508; longstanding federal judicial and regulatory interpretations; the Department of the Interior's NEPA regulations (43 CFR Part 46); and Administration priorities and polices including Secretary's Order No. 3399 requiring bureaus and offices to use "the same application or level of NEPA that would have been applied to a proposed action before the 2020 Rule went into effect."